Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - visibility public/private
 - media by item set

-Moreover, it adds new search query operator for properties:
+Moreover, it adds new search query operator for properties (some are available only via api: no fields in the advanced search form for now):

+- `list`: is in list
+- `nlist`: is not in list
+- `sw`: starts with
-- start with
+- `nsw`: does not start with
+- `ew`: ends with
-- end with
+- `new`: does not end with
-- in list (via api only).
+- `dtp`: has data type
+- `ndtp`: does not have data type
+- `lex`: is a linked resource
+- `nlex`: is not a linked resource
+- `lres`: is linked with resource #id
+- `nlres`: is not linked with resource #id
 - exclude one or multiple properties (except title)

-Furthermore, it adds the joiner type "not".
+Furthermore:
+- adds the joiner type `not` that can be use to invert the query.
+For example, "and property dcterms:title not equals 'search text'" is the same than "not property dcterms:title equals 'search text'".
+  It avoids to display half of the complex query types to the user.
+- adds the key `datatype` to filter a property query by datatype.
+For example, "and property dcterms:subject equals 'subject' with datatype 'customvocab:1'".

 Finally, an option allows to display only the used properties and classes in the advanced search form, with chosen-select.